joaoh82/rust_sqlite/README.md

 *Ideally in order of priority, but nothing set in stone.*

-- [ ] In memory BTreeMap indexes initially only for PRIMARY KEYS.
 - [ ] Simple SELECT queries (Single WHERE clause and no JOINS).
 - [ ] Storage engine.
   - Maybe use https://github.com/spacejam/sled